anoma/geb/README.md

 ;; if you want to load it in the future (asdf:load-system :geb/documentation)

-;; if you want to load the codebase and run tests at the same time (asdf:test-system :geb/documentation)
+;; if you want to load the codbase and run tests at the same time (asdf:test-system :geb/documentation)

 ;; if you want to run the tests once the system is loaded!